What are the requirements for a patentable invention?

 Your concept may be patentable if it meets two conditions:

+The requirement of uniqueness is different in a design patent application versus a utility patent application.
 If you want to protect how your invention looks, then file a design patent application.
-If the appearance of your invention is unique, such as the 3-dimensional shape of an object, then you most likely have a patentable design.
+In order to have a patentable design, the appearance of your invention must be unique, such as the 3-dimensional shape of an object or the 2-dimensional graphic design or artwork as shown on a product.

 Patentability searches can help assess the level of novelty of your invention depending upon the prior art found.
 Such novelty searches, however, cannot guarantee success because it’s very difficult to predict what additional prior art the patent examiner may find or how the examiner will apply the prior art reference to reject your patent claims.
 Basically, patentability search results can provide a definitive no, but not a definitive yes.
 Novelty searches can also provide a roadmap for claiming your invention by focusing on key features that were not found in the search.